Best Hiking Fanny Packs, Waist Packs, and Lumbar Packs of 2025

 What we didn't like: narrow waist belt, only adjusts up to 45 in.

+Though it is a minimalist pack, the Gossamer Gear Bumster has just what you need.
 The 1.5L Gossamer Gear Bumster is the lightest-weight pack we reviewed and has waterproof zippers and water-resistant fabric.
+This makes it a clear winner for best minimalist fanny pack.

-Though it is a minimalist pack, it has just what you need.
-I like the inside key clasp and mesh divider big enough to secure a phone.
-I also like the hidden pocket on the back, making it an ideal travel fanny pack for storing cash, cards, ID, or other valuables.
+We liked the inside key clasp and mesh divider big enough to secure a phone.
+We also liked the hidden pocket on the back, making it an ideal travel fanny pack for storing cash, cards, ID, or other valuables.

 For those of you looking for a lighter pack that can hold chalk, sunblock, or carabiners while rock climbing, this pack deserves a look.
 You can also use the exterior looped attachments on the Gossamer Gear Bumster to attach additional lighter pieces of equipment that you might bring with you.